-Through the Arcadia University Center for Education Abroad, you can enroll for a semester at several universities in Italy.
+Through the Arcadia University Center for Education Abroad, students studying abroad can enroll for a semester at several universities in Italy.
 These include:

 - The Umbra Institute in Perugia